ncoudray/DeepPATH/DeepPATH_code/README.md

 #$ -q gpu0.q
 #$ -l excl=true

-python /path_to/0b_tileLoop_deepzoom3.py  -s 299 -e 0 -j 32 -B 25 -o <full_path_to_output_folder> "full_path_to_input_slides/*/*svs"
+python /path_to/0b_tileLoop_deepzoom4.py  -s 299 -e 0 -j 32 -B 25 -o <full_path_to_output_folder> "full_path_to_input_slides/*/*svs"
 ```
-Note: /path_to/0b_tileLoop_deepzoom3.py is the latest code version updated to deal with xml files having multiple layers, each having a different label.
+Note: /path_to/0b_tileLoop_deepzoom4.py is the latest code version updated to deal with xml files having multiple layers, each having a different label.
 Tiles sharing the same label will be saved in similar sub-directories (name of the sub-directory will be the name of the layer, so it is better if the names are consistent throughout the different xml files, without space and only using alphanumeric characters).
-It is still under tests.
-If it happens to bug, you may return to the old code (0b_tileLoop_deepzoom2.py).
+Unlike 0b_tileLoop_deepzoom3.py, the label is now expected to be registered in the 'Name' field of the xml's Attributes (and not in the 'Value' field).

+Also 0b_tileLoop_deepzoom4.py shoudl now be working on dcm and jpg files.
+In this case, the mask can also be jpg instead xml files and "-x" would point to the directory where those masks are saved.
+Mask must have exactly the same basename as the original images and end in "mask.jpg".

 On Prince, you may want to try this header instead (and adjust option ```-j``` to ```28```):